-In the budget justification, include the following for each role:
+Include the following information for each role:

-- Name of the individual, or TBA (to-be-appointed) for roles not yet filled
+- Name of the individual, or TBA (to-be-appointed) for roles not yet filled.

-- A brief (one or two sentence) description of the role responsibilities in relation to the specific aims of the project.
+- A brief (one- or two-sentence) description of the role responsibilities in relation to the specific aims of the project.